Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?

-In the headline section, you need to enter the headline you want your visitors to see when they visit your landing age.
+In the headline section, you need to enter the headline you want your visitors to see when visiting your landing age.
 The headline should be compelling.
 This is what your visitors will see at the very first moment.

-Then in the description section, you need to enter the text you want to show above the email field.
+You need to enter the text you want to show above the email field in the description section.
 Describe here what your visitors will get by joining your email list.
 An ethical bribe or a content upgrade will do the work.

 Click on the Save button now.

 Now, move to the configuration tab.
-Here you have to configure the landing page cat plugin to sync the new email subscribers with your email list.
+You have to configure the landing page cat plugin to sync the new email subscribers with your email list.

-To begin with, I handle my email list with MailChimp, so all I need to do is enter my MailChimp API key here, and, you have to do the same.
+First, I handle my email list with MailChimp, so all I need to do is enter my MailChimp API key here, and you have to do the same.
 You can find your API in the extras section of your MailChimp account.